lorenzosinisi/wtf/README.md

-# Wtf
+# Wtf-doc

 Never run into so many folders that you have no idea what contains what?
-This is a tool to add a descriptions to Mac OS Folders
+This is a tool to add a descriptions to Mac OS Folders.

+This small utility will create a .wtf file containing a txt description of the current folder

 ## Installation